colinchambachan/AnalystDemonstration/README.md

 # Analyst Demonstration Repo

-The purpose of this repository is to exhibit my capabilities and qualifications for a Data Analyst position!
+The purpose of this repository is to exhibit my capabilities and qualifications for a Data Science/Analyst position

 ## Directories